New local plan, publication version: supporting evidence

 We have produced a flood risk sequential test report as a part of the evidence base for the new local plan.
 This report demonstrates that most sites allocated for development in the new local plan have been proposed in those areas of lowest possible flood risk, and that where sites have to be allocated in higher flood risk areas that they pass the sequential test, and where appropriate, the exception test.

 A flood risk sequential test report was produced as a part of the evidence base to support the draft Princes Risborough Town Plan in February 2016.
+It has been superseded by the above flood risk sequential test, which covers the whole of Wycombe area including Princes Risborough.

 Flood risk management strategy